FeiWang93/Poster101K/README.md

 ![Task Illustration](./Tasks_illustration_(L-R).jpg)

 We tested four baseline models in six graphic layout-related generation tasks (shown in the figure above) with our dataset and three existing datasets to evaluate the value and potential of our dataset.
-Experimental results show the advantage of our dataset over the existing ones.
+Experimental results show the advantage of our dataset over the existing layout datasets (e.g. [Rico](http://www.interactionmining.org/rico.html), [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet), and [MagLayout](https://xtqiao.com/projects/content_aware_layout/)).
 Our dataset provides an important resource for model training and evaluation methods in the graphic layout field.

 ## 📥 Download